-Miracle DIY Homemade Stain Remover Recipe
+DIY Natural Stain Remover Recipe

-I never knew that a DIY stain remover could change our lives until what my husband and I call “The Season of White Baseball Pants”.
-Our homemade stain remover has eliminated stains that most people would think impossible.
+I never knew that a DIY stain remover could change our lives until what my husband and I call The Season of White Baseball Pants.
+But our natural stain remover has eliminated stains I used to think were impossible to get out.

 At first, I was going to be the mom who didn’t care if the pants weren’t perfectly clean.
 After all – they’re just going to get dirty again, probably before they ever even run on the field.
 I would sit at the games and listen to moms talk about stain-removing soap, bleach, Shout, Dawn dish soap, etc.